Loading…

 Senior Director, Content Strategy, F. Hoffmann-La Roche Ltd., Canada

-Aliza began her career supporting molecular teams and leading complex regulatory submissions.
+Aliza began her career on molecular teams and leading complex regulatory submissions.
 Over her 20+ years in biopharmaceuticals, she has expanded her focus into automation-assisted content authoring, generation, and management.
-Today, she leverages her foundation to drive content...
+Today, she leverages her foundation to drive content innovation...
 Read More →

 avatar for Matthew Renda